The Best Antivirus of 2019 to Protect Windows 10

 Picking the best Windows antivirus for you means finding one that keeps your PC safe, doesn't take up a lot of system resources, is easy to use and stays out of the way till you need it.
 Here's what to look for.

 Effectiveness.
-Antivirus scans for known viruses, of course, and can offer real-time protection.
+Antivirus scans for a known virus, of course, and can offer real-time protection.
 And it watches for shady websites and suspicious links to keep you out of trouble.
-It can also monitor unexpected behavior that may be a sign of new and not-yet-identified malware.
+It can also offer ransomware protection and monitor unexpected behavior that may be a sign of new and not-yet-identified viruses and malware.
 You want antivirus that can successfully identify these unknown threats without flagging too many false positives.

 Light on system resources.
 You don't want antivirus that taxes your PC's resources.
 If after you install antivirus, websites open slowly, apps download or open sluggishly, or file copies take longer than expected, you may want to try another service.
-The good news is, all our picks offer a free trial to let you try out the antivirus, so if your system feels sluggish after you install antivirus, you may want to keep looking.
+The good news is, all our picks offer a free trial to let you try out the antivirus program, so if your system feels sluggish after you install an antivirus solution, you may want to keep looking.

 Cost and discounts.
 Don't just pay the sticker price for antivirus.
 Before you buy, check for discounts on a company's website.
 Another way to save: The prices we list above are for 10 devices -- if the company offered that package -- but you can trim your cost if you need to cover just three or five devices.
 You may also find discounts on an app's Amazon page.